 (print this template 8 1/2 x 11)

 Hello fellow geeks with awesome moves and gadgets.
 Please heed this rather blunt advice.
+Please do not geek out with CARE laptop.
 The jury are not interested in the geeky, "cool" portion of CARE.
 It's weird, right? but trust me, they really just don't care.
 Just show the jury what they ask for on a large 2nd display (19 to 24 inches) without much ado.
 No explanations, no discussions necessary.
+Keep your expert opinion to yourself.
 Just serve up the video, and resume see no evil, hear no evil and talk no evil mode.

 Don't try to add bells and whistles to make it shiny and bright.
 The CARE is devoid of all bells and whistles on purpose.
 It's optimized for speed performance.
 Attempting to hook up currently popular iOs or android hand held devices to network into the laptop is a futile exercise.
 Don't do it.
 I know you know how to do it.
 You are introducing all kinds of latency and lag and load issues.
 A judo action on an hand held device will be reduced to 1/4 inch action area, smaller than a postage.
 No jury will put up with a stamp-sized action area to make an important decision.

-If you insist on geeking out with the CARE, I am sorry to say that while you are very smart and cool, you've forgotten the essence of CARE; it's just a tool to help make sure the right player wins.
+If you insist on geeking out with the CARE, I am sorry to say that while you are very smart and cool, you've forgotten the essence of CARE; it's a tool to help make sure the right player gets the win.
 It's not for our amusement.
 Resist this temptation.
+Thank you.